wir3z/hubitat/owntracks-hubitat/README.md

 	- If enabled, a warning will be displayed each time a user reports a location with non-optimal phone settings.
 - Request a high accuracy location from members on their next location report after a ping/manual update to keep location fresh (Android ONLY):
 	- If selected, members reporting stale locations will be requested to send a high accuracy location on their next location report
-- Automatically request a high accuracy location from members on their next location report if their 'Last Location Fix' is stale (Android ONLY)
-	- If selected, members reporting a ping or manual location will be requested to send a high accuracy location on their next location report

 ## Mobile App Location Settings
 - Restore Defaults